Jimmy Nolen: "Chicken scratch" sound

 In his recordings with James Brown, Jimmy Nolen used a Gibson ES-175 and an ES-5 switchmaster.
 He also relied on a Gibson Les Paul Recording model with single coil pickups, an Acoustic Black Widow, and a Fresher Straighter.
 The single coil pickups on these guitars produced a thin "chanky" sound; Nolen ran these guitars through a Fender Twin Reverb with the treble set at 8 out of 10.
 The result was a rhythm guitar sound that seemed to float somewhere between the low-end thump of the electric bass and the cutting tone of the snare and hi-hats, with a rhythmically melodic feel that fell deep in the pocket.
 A good example of such tone would be in James Brown's "I Got You (I Feel Good)" and "I Got The Feeling."
-Nolen had been experimenting with the sound prior to his joining James Brown: it can be heard on the Johnny Otis song "Willie and the Hand Jive" (1958) and Henly Mancini's "Swinging Peter Gunn Theme (Parts 1&2)(1960) on the Fidelity Records, a subsidiary of Art Rupe's Specialty Records.
+Nolen had been experimenting with the sound prior to his joining James Brown: it can be heard on the Johnny Otis song "Willie and the Hand Jive" (1958) and Henry Mancini's "Swinging Peter Gunn Theme (Parts 1&2)(1960) on Fidelity Records, a subsidiary of Art Rupe's Specialty Records.

 Hip hop legacy

-The fact that Nolen defined the guitar style which influenced decades of guitarists and funk groups to follow, including Earth Wind and Fire, Tower of Power, Chic, George Clinton.
-James Brown and Jmmy Nolen's cuts such as "The Payback", "Papas Got a Brand New Bag", "Cold Sweat", "Funky Drummer," and "The Boss" have been sampled, utilized by countless producers, DJs, and MCs.
-Funky Drummer was sampled by many rap acts such as Public Enemy, N.W.A., LL Cool J and Run-DMC.
-"The Boss" were sampled by Ice T, De La Soul, and Nas.
-Snoop Doggy Dogg, Coolio, and Black Street used 1973 funky song "Blind Man Can See it".
+Nolen defined a guitar style which influenced decades of guitarists and funk groups to follow, including Earth Wind and Fire, Tower of Power, Chic, and George Clinton.
+James Brown and Jimmy Nolen's cuts such as "The Payback", "Papas Got a Brand New Bag", "Cold Sweat", "Funky Drummer," and "The Boss" have been sampled and utilized by countless producers, DJs, and MCs.
+"Funky Drummer" was sampled by many rap acts such as Public Enemy, N.W.A., LL Cool J and Run-DMC.
+"The Boss" was sampled by Ice T, De La Soul, and Nas.
+Snoop Doggy Dogg, Coolio, and Black Street used his 1973 funky song "Blind Man Can See It".
 Boogie Boys used "The Payback" in 1988.
 Nolen’s step son is hip hop producer Dallas Austin.